ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+10.9.2022
+- Did some coding these past few days but just was not inspired to log my progress for whatever reason.
+Today, I address the button link color issue, and ended up fixing them and making some other improvements to the site along the way.
+Tomorrow I plan on converting the sidenav to a modal so I can add the detectOutsideClick hook and a backdrop.
+From there, I will more than likely implement a dark theme option switch (very excited to create the dark theme!!!).

 10.5.2022
 - Of course the day after I post about not making it a goal to code every day I make it so that I am, unintentionally.
 I guess the reverse psychology works!
 Anyway, I did a MAJOR overhaul of my personal site and am very proud of it.
 My next step is to work on my resume.